argb10/GuadCTF/GiveMeThaPassword/WriteUp.md

 		password++;
 	}
 ```
-This is another example of NOT to copy a variable, with this type of code I can write outside
+This is another example of how NOT to copy a variable in C. With this type of code I can write outside
 the buffer (buffer overflow) and access other parts of the memory or even manipulate
 the flow of the program; sending NULL signal for example, because the while will never
 be true.

+**This part allow us to not overwrite the last password typed, maybe from of another user.**

 ## Warning 3
 ```c